Lo-Z/Network_Scanner.py/README.md

       Ensures a fresh scan every time → No lingering jobs from previous runs.
         Dynamically detects the subnet → Works on any network without hardcoding.
           Uses Get-NetNeighbor to collect all devices that are now cached.

+Network_Scanner.py is now v2.0 and will work in a corporate environments.
+It incorporates OneDrive directories for company computers and allows admins to dump DNS and APR caches to remove old IP's and networked devices from showing in new scans.